Rochelle Municipal Airport: Facilities and aircraft

 For the 12-month period ending August 31, 2021, the airport had 12,000 general aviation aircraft operations, an average of 33 per day.
-At that time there were 42 aircraft based at this airport: 32 single-engine, 9 ultralights, and 1 multi-engine.
+At that time there were 42 aircraft based at this airport: 32 single-engine airplanes, 9 ultralights, and 1 multi-engine airplane.

-The airport received funds from the State of Illinois for facility upgrades during the Covid-19 pandemic.
+The airport received funds from the State of Illinois for facility upgrades during the COVID-19 pandemic.